ansys/pydpf-core/docs/source/concepts/stepbystep.rst

 to get the result that you want.

-In a workflow, the output pins of one operator can be connected to the input pins of another operator, allowing output data from one operator to be passed as input to another operator.
+In a workflow, the output pins of one operator can be connected to the input pins of another operator, allowing the output from one operator to be passed as the input to another operator.

 This image shows how you would get the norm of a resulting vector from the dot product of two vectors:

 .. image:: ../images/drawings/connect-operators.png

-This example shows how to define a generic workflow that computes the minimum of displacement by chaining the ``U`` and ``min_max_fc`` operators:
+This code shows how to define a generic workflow that computes the minimum of displacement by chaining the ``U`` and ``min_max_fc`` operators:

 .. code-block:: python